 Please know that the protection of your personal information is a top priority, and we understand the inconvenience and concern this incident may cause.
-If you have any questions, please do not hesitate to call 1-833-530-1802, Monday - Friday, 8:00 am to 8:00 pm Eastern Time, excluding holidays.
+Representatives can be reached at 1-833-919-8748 between the hours of 8:00 a.m. to 8:00 p.m.
+Eastern time, Monday through Friday, excluding holidays, and are available for ninety (90) days from the date of this letter to assist you with questions regarding this incident.